 Carefully separate out 60ml of egg whites or aquafaba (approx. 2 large eggs) into a clean mixing bowl or a freestanding mixer.

 Add to the egg whites: The 40g caster sugar and the spirulina powder.
 Adjust this to your desired colour preference.
 If you prefer a paler macaron add less.
 Note that we have decided to use natural food colours with no nasties.
 So this will not be as vibrant as some artificially coloured macarons.
 There may also be a faint taste coming through.
 Although it is very negligible with such a small amount of spirulina.

 Using an electric whisk, whisk the ingredients together on a high speed for 5 minutes.
 Once complete, turn your whisk to face upwards and check that the ‘peaks’ in the mixture are very stiff (they should remain upright unaided).
-You now have a pink meringue mixture.
+You now have a green meringue mixture.
 If you do not have an electric whisk you can do this by hand, but you will need to really whisk vigorously and potentially have to whisk for at least 10-15 mins until you have stiff peaks as described above.

 Empty the macaron mix into a bowl.
 Sieve out obvious lumps.
 The almond will not go through a fine sieve but that is ok, you just want to get rid of any obvious large bits (over 3mm diameter).Once the macaron mix is lump free empty the dry contents into the meringue.

 Now comes the crucial part of mixing the batter.
 Do this by scooping the mixture up with your spatula and pressing it back down into the centre of the bowl.
 Repeat this action 30 times, rotating the bowl as you go.
 With the spatula raised, you should now see a treacle-like ribbon of batter that takes about 20 seconds to fall back into the batter.
 If it is thicker than this, fold again and re-check until the consistency is perfect.
 It should be smooth and shiny with no grainy bits.